huggingface/diffusers/docs/source/en/using-diffusers/omnigen.md

 For text-to-image task, OmniGen requires minimal memory and time costs (9GB memory and 31s for a 1024x1024 image on A800 GPU).
 However, when using input images, the computational cost increases.

-Here are some guidelines to help you reduce computational costs when input multiple images.
-The experiments are conducted on A800 GPU and input two images to OmniGen.
+Here are some guidelines to help you reduce computational costs when inputting multiple images.
+The experiments are conducted on an A800 GPU with two input images.

 | Method                                      | Memory Usage |